ax-llm/ax/README.md

 - Production ready Typescript code
 - Lite weight, zero-dependencies

-## Whats a prompt signature?
+## What's a prompt signature?

 <img width="860" alt="shapes at 24-03-31 00 05 55" src="https://github.com/dosco/llm-client/assets/832235/0f0306ea-1812-4a0a-9ed5-76cd908cd26b">

 Efficient type-safe prompts are auto-generated from a simple signature.
-A prompt signature is made up of a `"task description" inputField:type "field description" -> outputField:type"`.
-The idea behind prompt signatures is based off work done in the "Demonstrate-Search-Predict" paper.
+A prompt signature is made up of a `"task description" inputField:type "field description" -> "outputField:type`.
+The idea behind prompt signatures is based on work done in the "Demonstrate-Search-Predict" paper.

-You can have multiple input and output fields and each field has one of these types `string`, `number`, `boolean`, `json` or a array of any of these eg. `string[]`.
-When a type is not defined it defaults to `string`.
-When the `json` type if used the underlying AI is encouraged to generate correct JSON.
+You can have multiple input and output fields, and each field can be of the types `string`, `number`, `boolean`, `JSON`, or an array of any of these, e.g., `string[]`.
+When a type is not defined, it defaults to `string`.
+The underlying AI is encouraged to generate the correct JSON when the `JSON` type is used.

 ## LLMs Supported